uq-its-ss/BeSimpleSsoAuthBundle/Resources/doc/saml.md

 SAML Authentication with Symfony2
 =================================

-This feature should be considered experimental.
-To make this work in your app, be prepared to implement some hacks.
+This feature should be considered beta quality.
 Feedback and pull requests are welcome.

-Here (some of) the caveats and hacks:
+Here are potential caveats to be aware of:

 * Uses `onelogin/php-saml` to handle the SAML protocol
-* `onelogin/php-saml` integration has been 'smashed' into this bundle.
-The bundle as it stands, is very CAS centric.
 * Logout is not supported.
 If you want to logout from your app, you need to create your own controller action for this.
 More details below.
-* You must set `create_users` to be `true`, to support the next hack.
-* Your implementation of `UserProviderInterface` must also implement `UserFactoryInterface`.
-This will allow you to retrieve the attributes payload from a SAML authentication response.
+* Your implementation of `UserProviderInterface` must be changed to implement `SamlUserProviderInterface`.
+This will allow you to map SAML response attributes back into a username.
 More details below.

-Still feeling brave? :)

 Configure Composer dependency and install the bundles